awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video.md

   + *Video frame adjustment jobs*: Have works adjust labels, label category attributes, and frame attributes from a previous video frame object detection or object tracking labeling job\.
   + *Video frame verification jobs*: Have workers verify labels, label category attributes, and frame attributes from a previous video frame object detection or object tracking labeling job\.

   If you have video files, you can use the Ground Truth automatic frame extraction tool to extract video frames from your videos\.

-  To learn more, see [Label Video Frames](sms-video-task-types.md)\.
+To learn more, see [Video Frame Input Data](sms-video-frame-input-data-overview.md)\.

+**Tip**
+To learn more about supported file types and input data quotas, see [Input Data](sms-data-input.md)\.

 **Topics**
 + [Video Classification](sms-video-classification.md)